ieee-uottawa/ieeeuottawa-v2/content/pages/documents.md

     elementId: ''
     title: Meeting Minutes
     subtitle: >-
-      Ever wonder what the ESS officers discuss every other week?
+      Ever wonder what the IEEE execs discuss every other week?
 Do you find yourself reflecting on ESS’ decisions, and why they were made?
 Check out the Internal Meeting Minutes to catch a glimpse of the discussions that drive what we do.